alcabon/contexttransaction/README.md

+In Salesforce, governor limits are generally applied at the **transaction level** because each transaction operates independently.
+However, the term "execution context" often refers to a broader scope in which multiple transactions can occur, especially in scenarios involving triggers, batch jobs, or asynchronous processing.

+Here’s a clarification:

+- **Transaction-Level Governor Limits:**
+These are the most commonly referred limits and are enforced within each individual transaction.
+Every transaction is independent and has its own set of limits, which includes SOQL queries, DML operations, CPU time, heap size, etc.
+- **Execution Context-Level Considerations:**
+While most governor limits are enforced at the transaction level, the execution context itself can involve multiple transactions.
+For example, in an asynchronous batch job, each batch execution is a separate transaction but still within the same overall execution context.
+- **Execution context-level considerations** mainly involve the cumulative impact of multiple transactions or operations that may occur as part of a broader execution context.
+This includes:
+    - **Shared State:** Static variables and the state of other global variables persist across transactions within the same execution context.
+    - **Governor Limits Impact:** The cumulative effect of operations across multiple transactions could indirectly influence the performance or behavior within a broader execution context, though each transaction is still independently governed.
+In summary, Salesforce governor limits are primarily enforced at the transaction level, but the concept of an execution context is important in understanding how multiple transactions relate to each other, particularly in bulk operations or asynchronous processes.
+There aren't separate "execution context" governor limits per se; rather, the limits are defined at the transaction level and apply to each individual transaction within that context.

 | **Limit Type**                  | **Transaction Level**                                                                                 | **Execution Context Level**                                                                 |
 |---------------------------------|-------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------|
 | **SOQL Queries**                | Up to 100 queries per transaction.
 Certified managed packages have their own limits, up to 1,100 total across namespaces. | Governed by individual transaction limits; no separate context-level limit.                 |